dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

  basic instruction  imm64
  =================  =============

-A wide instruction is indicated by a basic instruction whose encoding denotes that a 64-bit immediate value follows, as covered `64-bit immediate instructions`_ below.
+where MSB and LSB mean the most significant bits and least significant bits, respectively.

-In the remainder of this document 'src' and 'dst' refer to the values of the source and destination registers, rather than the register number.
+In the remainder of this document 'src' and 'dst' refer to the values of the source and destination registers, respectively, rather than the register number.

 Instruction classes
 -------------------